 This act provides the legal framework for waste management and pollution control in the UK.

-Business owners must comply with the provisions of this act to ensure they manage their waste in an environmentally responsible manner.
+Business owners need to comply with the provisions of this act to ensure they manage their waste in an environmentally responsible manner.

 2. Waste (England and Wales) Regulations 2011